 But don’t go overboard, caution the doctors and dietitians at the Pritikin Longevity Center, a famed health resort in Miami that has been teaching people optimal food and fitness habits for heart-healthy living since 1975.

 Healthier red meat

 “Bison, like other game meat, is a healthier red meat, but there’s really no such thing as a healthy red meat.
 All red meats, even lean cuts like bison, contain saturated fat and cholesterol.
-Eat too much, and your blood cholesterol will likely go up,” points out cardiologist Ronald Scheib, MD, FACC, Medical Director at Pritikin.
+Eat too much, and your blood cholesterol will likely go up,” points out Ronald Scheib, MD, FACC, cardiologist at Pritikin.

 So limit your game meat consumption to no more than once a week, and no more than 4 ounces per serving, advises Pritikin’s faculty.